fennecb/cisc5800_project/README.md

-# cisc5800_project
-Final project for CISC5800.
+# Final project for CISC5800.

+`TestRunner.py` handles all of the ML tasks.
+Its arguments are as follows:
+ * sjdfskdf
+ * sdkjfjksdf
+ * sdfjsdkjf